repoze/repoze.who/README.txt

       a challenge.
 A challenger plugin can use application-returned headers, the WSGI environment, and other items to determine what sort of operation should be performed to actuate the challenge.
-      Note that repoze.pam defers to the identifier plugin which provided the identity (if any) to reset credentials at challenge time; this is not the responsibility of the challenger.
+      Note that repoze.who defers to the identifier plugin which provided the identity (if any) to reset credentials at challenge time; this is not the responsibility of the challenger.